kirupa22/kirupa22/README.md

-#Hi there 👩🏻‍🎓 I'm KIRUPALAKSHMI G
+# Hi there 👩🏻‍🎓 I'm KIRUPALAKSHMI.G